ProjectMoon/mage-iceland/content/society/orders.md

 +++
-title = "Orders"
+title = "The Orders"
 weight = 3
 +++

-The Orders present in Iceland.
+The Pentacle has no useful presence in Iceland.
+Two Nameless Orders dominate mage politics on the island: Rúnafélagið and R6.
+The Seers of the Throne only have a token presence, and the other more mysterious Orders are not recorded to have any influence in Iceland at all.

 ## Rúnafélagið